 - To attain this extra dense texture, I’m not adding baking soda.

-- I reduced an egg which gives more cake like texture and lifts the brownie.
+- I reduced an egg which gives a more cake-like texture and lifts the brownie.

-- Then, I added brown sugar which is more moist and has richer taste compared to white sugar.
+- Then, I added brown sugar which is moister and has a richer taste compared to white sugar.

-- For richer taste, I replaced some flour white cocoa powder and increased fat in the recipe.
+- For a richer taste, I replaced some flour with cocoa powder and increased the fat in the recipe.
 So that’s what you get.

-- Another change is using slightly deep dish for extra thick brownie so you can dig that moist texture when you take a bite.
+- Another change is using a slightly deep dish for an extra thick brownie so you can dig that moist texture when you take a bite.

 While the recipe is simple and gives very good results.

-- Use the right size of dish!
-I used 9×9 square dish.
-You can replace it by 8 x 10 rectangle dish.
-Fill the tray less than 1 inch deep so you don’t have very high brownie.
+- Use the right size of the dish!
+I used a 9x9 square dish.
+You can replace it with 8 x 10 rectangle dish.
+Fill the tray less than 1 inch deep so you don’t have a very high brownie.

-- Leaving an extra edges of baking paper on the sides helps you pull out brownie from the tray without any hassle.
+- Leaving an extra edge of baking paper on the sides helps you pull out brownies from the tray without any hassle.

-- I still wish to warn you from over baking.
-Set an alarm for 25 minutes this is important because this alarm can give you best result every single time.
+- I still wish to warn you from overbaking.
+Set an alarm for 25 minutes this is important because this alarm can give you the best result every single time.
 So make that a habit.

-- Remember for moist brownies, we need under baked brownie.
-That’s the brownie is set in Center but not dry.
-Since the brownie will continue to cook in hot dish we want under bake brownie.
+- Remember for moist brownies, we need an under-baked brownie.
+That’s the brownie is set in the center but not dry.
+Since the brownie will continue to cook in the hot dish we want an under-baked brownie.

-- To check doness of your brownie: Insert a toothpick right in the centre of cake.
+- To check the doneness of your brownie: Insert a toothpick right in the center of the cake.
 If you see liquid on the stick.
 Cook for another 5 minutes.
 If it shows dense crumbs.
-Your brownie are perfectly baked.
-If toothpick comes out clean.
-Your brownie are over baked.
-Another tip is center will be set from top but slightly jiggly.
+Your brownie is perfectly baked.
+If the toothpick comes out clean.
+Your brownie is overbaked.
+Another tip is center will be set from the top but slightly jiggly.

-- Use salted butter and also add extra salt for salted taste.
+- Use salted butter and also add extra salt for a salted taste.

 Brown Sugar: You can switch brown sugar with white sugar with little compromise in taste.
-So you use 2 cup wire sugar instead of brown.
+So you use 2 cups of white sugar instead of brown sugar.

-Bitter sweet chocolate: I used dark chocolate compound for these brownie and it taste amazing.
-Try to use good quality chocolate for best taste.
+Bittersweet chocolate: I used dark chocolate compound for these brownies and they taste amazing.
+Try to use good quality chocolate for the best taste.
 I used unsalted butter but you can use salted butter too.
 Skip the added salt in the brownie batter.

 How to store?

-- You can store these brownie room temperature for 2 days.
-Or keep it in fridge for 5-7 days.
+- You can store these brownies at room temperature for 2 days.
+Or keep it in the fridge for 5-7 days.

 - You can also freeze these brownies.
-Thaw them completely and heat lightly in microwave before serving.
-If freezing, best way would be to freeze brownie without caramel sauce.
-Store caramel sauce in fridge.
+Thaw them completely and heat lightly in the microwave before serving.
+If freezing, the best way would be to freeze the brownie without caramel sauce.
+Store caramel sauce in the fridge.
 It’ll be good for up to 20 days.
 Pour warm caramel sauce on warm brownies and serve.